aftialabs/morf-docs/Morf Syntax Reference.md

           }
         }

-The tables below describe the valid syntax of the elements of the form definition.
+The tables below describes the valid syntax of the elements of the form definition.

 ## Config

+The config section is the first section in the form description.

 | Syntax      | Description | Format |
 | ----------- | ----------- | -------- |